 Gabriel Library, situated under School House, holds a range of poetry, short stories, graphic novels and junior non-fiction titles.

-In addition to the 22,000-plus books and periodicals, students have access to a range of online resources.
-These include over 400 e-books, The Day online newspaper for schools, online encyclopaedias Britannica and World Book, Grove Art and Digital Theatre Plus, as well as a variety of online journal databases such as EBSCO and JSTOR, all allowing the use of these resources from home, as well as when on school grounds.
+In addition to the 20,000-plus books and periodicals, students have access to a range of online resources.
+These include over 400 e-books, The Day online newspaper for schools, online encyclopaedias Britannica and World Book, and Grove Art, as well as a variety of online journal databases such as EBSCO and JSTOR, all allowing the use of these resources from home as well as when on school grounds.